-$$\sigma(t_1 + \tau) = \sigma{\rm C}(t_1 + \tau) \otimes \sigma{\rm H}^{\rm dec}, \ \ \sigma{\rm H}^{\rm dec} = \frac{1}{2^7} \prod{j=1}^7 \hat{1}, \tag{14}$$ where $\hat{1}$ is the identity operator.
-The final step of the calculation, the field jump $B{\text{LF}} \rightarrow B{\text{HF}}$, is modeled in the same way as in the previous case.
+$$\sigma(t_1 + \tau) = \sigma_C(t_1 + \tau) \otimes \sigma_H^{dec}, \quad \sigma_H^{dec} = \frac{1}{2^7} \prod{j=1}^7 \hat{1}$$ (14)

-Finally, we would like to comment on the B(t) dependence which was used in calculation.
-The distance dependence of the magnetic field B(z) is precisely known, but the precise z(t) is not known.
-We modeled this dependence assuming that motion goes with a constant speed (in experiments constant-speed motion is achieved after a 5-10 ms lag delay for acceleration).
-Nonideal agreement between theory and experiment can be attributed to the fact that the precise z(t) dependence is not known; our previous works (Pravdivtsev et al., 2013; Kiryutin et al., 2013) show that the knowledge of z(t) is required for modeling.
+Finally, we would like to comment on the B(t) dependence, which was used in calculation.
+The distance dependence of the magnetic field B(z) is precisely known but the precise z(t) is not known.
+We modelled this dependence assuming that motion goes with a constant speed (in experiments, constant-speed motion is achieved after a 5-10 ms lag delay for acceleration).
+Non-ideal agreement between theory and experiment can be attributed to the fact that the precise z(t) dependence is not known (our previous works (Pravdivtsev et al., 2013; Kiryutin et al., 2013) show that the knowledge of z(t) is required for modeling).

 Figure 5.
-Observed τ dependence of the polarizations of carbon-13 nuclei, C^{γ} , $C^{\delta 1}$ and $C^{\delta 2}$, measured (a) without 1H decoupling and (b) with 1H decoupling.
-The NMR intensities are plotted in the percent of the intensities of the NMR signals in the 150.9 MHz 13C spectra (i.e., at 14.1 T) at thermal equilibrium.
+Observed τ -dependence of the polarizations of carbon-13 nuclei C^v, C^{δ 1} and C^{δ 2} measured (A) without 1H decoupling, and (B) with 1H decoupling.
+The NMR intensities are plotted in percent of the intensities of the NMR signals in the 150.9 MHz 13C spectra (i.e., at 14.1 T) at thermal equilibrium.

-4 Results and discussion
+282 IV.
+Results and discussion

-The oscillatory behavior does not show up in the absence of proton decoupling.
-There are two reasons for that.
-First, the multiple proton-carbon couplings give rise to a set of ZQC frequencies instead of a unique frequency in the presence of decoupling.
-Second, and more importantly, proton-carbon-13 couplings prevent the carbon subsystem from reaching the strong coupling regime.
-Thus, the amplitude of coherent evolutions is drastically reduced (see Eq.
-7) and becomes negligible (Fig. 5a).
-As a result, in experiments without decoupling, the ZQC decays because of inhomogeneous broadening of the ZQC evolution frequency, i.e., relaxation.
-We would like to stress that the ZQC of interest is excited by the field jump, which is identical for experiments with and without proton decoupling at the low field.
-However, the ZQC does not reveal itself and does not give rise to efficient polarization transfer in the experiment without decoupling.
+299 Hence, the oscillatory behavior does not show up in the absence of proton decoupling.
+There are two 300 reasons for that.
+First, the multiple proton-carbon couplings give rise to a set of ZQC frequencies, instead 301 of a unique frequency in the presence of decoupling.
+Second and more importantly, proton-carbon-13 302 couplings prevent the carbon subsystem from reaching the strong-coupling regime.
+Thus, the amplitude 303 of coherent evolutions is drastically reduced (see Eq.
+7) and becomes negligible (Figure 5A).
+As a result, 304 in experiments without decoupling the ZQC decays because of inhomogeneous broadening of the ZQC 305 evolution frequency, i.e. relaxation.
+We would like to stress that the ZQC of interest is excited by the field 306 jump, which is identical for experiments with and without proton decoupling at low field.
+However, the 307 ZQC does not reveal itself and does not give rise to efficient polarization transfer in the experiment 308 without decoupling.

-These considerations are confirmed by theoretical modeling (Fig. 6).
-In the presence of carbon-proton couplings, coherent oscillations are hardly observed; only fast oscillations of a very small amplitude can be seen in the simulated curves.
-By contrast, in the absence of the proton-carbon-13 couplings, i.e., when decoupling is used, coherent evolutions become manifest with slower oscillations of larger amplitude.
+These considerations are confirmed by theoretical modeling (Figure 6).
+In the presence of carbon-proton couplings coherent oscillations are hardly observed: only fast oscillations of very small amplitude can be seen in the simulated curves.
+By contrast, in the absence of the proton-carbon couplings, i.e., when decoupling is used, coherent evolutions become manifest with slower oscillations of larger amplitude.
 The results of numerical modeling are in good agreement with the experimental data.
-As relaxation effects are not taken into account in simulations, to ease comparison we subtracted the slowly relaxing background from the experimental time traces.
-In addition, we rescaled all calculated traces with the same factor; then, the starting polarization values were adjusted individually to achieve the best agreement with the experimental data.
-Such a data treatment becomes necessary because relaxation is active not only during spin mixing at the $B{\rm LF}$ field but also during the field jumps.
-The agreement between the experimental data and simulation in Fig. 6 is not ideal, possibly because some small long-range scalar couplings are not included in the simulation, but most likely because the field switching profile is not known exactly; previous studies of the spin dynamics in field-cycling NMR experiments (Pravdivtsev et al., 2013; Kiryutin et al., 2013) suggest that using the precise B(t) profile is crucial for simulating coherent polarization transfer phenomena.
+As relaxation effects 314 are not taken into account in simulations, to ease comparison we subtracted the slowly relaxing 315 background from the experimental time traces.
+In addition, we rescaled all calculated traces with the 316 same factor; then the starting polarization values were adjusted individually to achieve the best 317 agreement with the experimental data.
+Such a data treatment becomes necessary because relaxation is 318 active not only during spin mixing at the B{LF} field, but also during the field jumps.
+The agreement between 319 the experimental data and simulation in Figure 6 is not ideal, possibly because some small long-range 320 scalar couplings are not included in the simulation but most likely because the field switching profile is 321 not known exactly: previous studies of the spin dynamics in field-cycling NMR experiments (Pravdivtsev 322 et al., 2013; Kiryutin et al., 2013) suggest that using the precise B(t) profile is crucial for simulating 323 coherent polarization transfer phenomena.